openmobilityfoundation/curb-data-specification/README.md

 # Curb Data Specification

 ## Release Candidate
 > ⚠ **This repository is a release candidate for CDS 1.0.
 It has been approved by the [Working Group Steering Committee](https://github.com/openmobilityfoundation/curb-data-specification/wiki).
 You may start to use it in your development and production environments for real world use cases.
-The release is going through the final [OMF approval process](https://github.com/openmobilityfoundation/governance/blob/main/technical/ReleaseGuidelines.md#approval-by-the-open-mobility-foundation), where it may be tweaked or enhanced with more guidance and resourse.
+The release is going through the final [OMF approval process](https://github.com/openmobilityfoundation/governance/blob/main/technical/ReleaseGuidelines.md#approval-by-the-open-mobility-foundation), where it may be tweaked or enhanced with more guidance and resources.
 See the [Release Plan](https://github.com/openmobilityfoundation/curb-data-specification/wiki/Release-1.0.0) page for updates.**

 ## Table of Contents